opbi/hooks/README.md

 ### Purpose

-#### Easy Consistency as Toolings
+#### Automated Observability and Error Handling

 By packing all standardisable patterns such as observarability, error handling, etc. as reusable decorators, it promotes and ensures consistency across micro-services and teams.
-This greatly improves the monitor efficiency and debugging or maintainance experience.
+This greatly improves the monitor clarity and debugging/maintainance experience.

 ```js